MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/developing-a-universal-windows-platform-app-with-custom-capabilities.md

 ## Contacting the Custom Capability Owner

-For an App Developer to develop UWP Apps with custom capabilities, they must request access to a Custom capability from a Capability Owner.
+For an App Developer to develop UWP Apps with Custom Capabilities, they must request access to a Custom Capability from a Capability Owner.
 The request should have the following:

 -   App PFN (Package Family Name) acquired from the Windows Store
--   The name of the custom capability
+-   The name of the Custom Capability
 -   Signature Hash of the app signing cert which can be generated from your .cer file using certutil.exe.
 The certificate must be SHA-256.